jake-crane/backbone-console/README.md

 This is a backbone POC project to replace the AWD configuration console.

-run npm install to download dependencies. run npm start to start application.
+run "npm install" to download dependencies. run "npm run build" to run webpack. run "npm start" to start the http server.

 Things this does better than the old console:
 * Users can search for a configuration.